FSC-Lab/TOGT-Planner/README.md

 # TOGT-Planner

-**Time-Optimal Gate-Traversing (TOGT) Planner** is a light-weight racing trajectory generator that can accommondate a broad range of race tracks comprising gates with diverse shapes and sizes.
-It provides high trajectory quality in terms of dynamically feasibility by employing differential-flat nature of quadrotor systems and incorporating single-rotor thrust constriants.
+**Time-Optimal Gate-Traversing (TOGT) Planner** is a lightweight trajectory generator for racing drones that can accommodate a broad range of race tracks comprising gates with diverse shapes and sizes.
+It provides high trajectory quality in terms of dynamic feasibility by employing the differential-flat nature of quadrotor systems and incorporating single-rotor thrust constraints.

 ## Related Papers

-If the TOGT planner helps your academic projects, please cite our paper.
+If the TOGT planner helps your academic projects, please cite our papers.
 Thank you!

 - **Time-Optimal Gate-Traversing Planner for Autonomous Drone Racing**, Chao Qin, Maxime SJ Michet, Jingxiang Chen, and Hugh H.-T. Liu,  IEEE International Conference on Robotics and Automation (ICRA-2024)